 The way that they can charge is measured by California law.
 For instance, under the San Francisco Administrative Code, landlords are required to pay tenants interest on deposits if they are held for more than a year.
 The pet security deposit is treated just like a regular security deposit.
 The deposit (in its entirety or a portion of) is returned to you when your lease is finalized, depending on certain conditions being met.
 Expect only a portion of your pet deposit back if there's damage to the unit beyond ordinary wear and tear.

 The San Francisco Society for the Prevention of Cruelty to Animals (SFSPCA) offers Pet Agreements.
-This is a document signed by both tenants and landlords which contains many details, including the following:
+A document signed by both tenants and landlords which contains many details, including the following:

 Additionally, it provides express guidelines for both parties to use as a reference during the lease term.